Employee Engagement Score: What is it & How to Measure It

 Employee engagement score ranges

-• Low Score (0 - 29%): Employees with low scores may exhibit disconnection from their team, a lack of interest in their work, and limited communication.
-They often require extra motivation to complete tasks.
+Employees with low scores often exhibit disconnection from their team, a lack of interest in their work, and limited communication.
+They require extra motivation to complete tasks and are less likely to participate in company initiatives.

-• Neutral Score (30 - 69%): Employees in this range generally possess enough motivation to complete their job tasks.
-However, their commitment to their work and the company may not be at an optimal level.
-This range represents the standard level of engagement.
+Employees within this range generally possess enough motivation to complete their job tasks, but their commitment to their work and the company may not be at an optimal level.
+This range represents the standard level of engagement, where employees do their jobs but may not go above and beyond.

-• High Score (70 - 100%): Employees with high scores are enthusiastic about their work-related tasks.
+Employees with high scores are enthusiastic about their work-related tasks.
 They maintain open communication lines, proactively propose solutions to problems, and are committed to learning and achieving their work goals.
-This level of engagement signifies an ideal scenario.
+This high level of engagement signifies an ideal scenario where employees are deeply invested in their roles and the company's success.
+Engaged employees in this range are critical to achieving business outcomes and driving organizational growth, making it essential to foster and maintain such engagement levels.

 Signs that your employee engagement score is low